All Episodes

 He said, I will be the president of all Americans, even those who do not support me.

-He's not appealing to the base, he's making good on his promises.
+He's making good on his promises.

-When I go out around this country as I do, and you ever want to cover it, come and join me.
+When I go out around this country, as I do, and you ever want to cover it, come and join me.

-All right, our two Sean Hannity shows.
+All right, now we're two Sean Hannity shows.

-We come to you from well, I guess the swamp and the sewer and everything that's horrible, and that's Washington, D.C.
-That was Kellyanne Conway, counselor to the president.
+We come to you from, I guess, the swamp and the sewer and everything that's horrible, and that's Washington, D.C.

-And uh, as we come to you from the Hillsdare College studios, and uh Kellyanne joins us in studio.
+That was Kellyanne Conway, counselor to the president, and as we come to you from the Hillsdair College studios and Kellyanne joins us in studio.

 You know, there's a new aggressiveness that I'm noticing.

-Sebastian Gorka saying, Oh, Nickelodeon at night has higher TV ratings than Yogi Bear.
+Sebastian Gorka saying, oh, Nickelodeon at night has higher TV ratings than Yogi Bear.

 Yogi Bear.